DeadStockSkeleton/KAIJU/README.md

-# Kaiju: Manga Reader
+# KaijuCode

 ## Description

-> Read and save mangas
+> Online IDE for HTML and CSS and soon JS

 ## Deployed link coming soon